kbob/kerfburn/doc/dev/architecture.md

 There is a visible laser.
 This is a 5 mW red laser diode like the ones in laser pointers.
 It is on an arm that drops down into the path of the main laser when the cover is opened.
-The visible laser will be used to align cutter to the work piece.
+The visible laser will be aused to align cutter to the work piece.
+It has three pins: +5, Ground, and enable.
+The laser fires when the enable pin is high (+5V).

 There is an air pump that operates the air assist.
 The air assist is a jet of air directed at the point where the laser cuts.
 It blows